Rari-Capital/rari-improvement-proposals/README.md

  1. Review [RIP-0](RIPS/RIP-0.md).
  2. Fork the repository by clicking "Fork" in the top right.
  3. Add your RIP to your fork of the repository.
-There is a [template RIP here](rip-X.md).
+There is a [template RIP here](RIP-X.md).
  4. Submit a Pull Request to Rari’s [RIPs repository](https://github.com/Rari-Capital/Rari-Improvement-Proposals-RIPS-).

 Your first PR should be a first draft of the final RIP.
 It must meet the formatting criteria enforced by the build (largely, correct metadata in the header).
 An editor will manually review the first PR for a new RIP and assign it a number before merging it.
 Make sure you include a `discussions-to` header with the URL to a new thread on [gov.yearn.finance](https://gov.yearn.finance/) where people can discuss the RIP as a whole.

-If your RIP requires images, the image files should be included in a subdirectory of the `assets` folder for that RIP as follow: `assets/rip-X` (for rip **X**).
-When linking to an image in the RIP, use relative links such as `../assets/rip-X/image.png`.
+If your RIP requires images, the image files should be included in a subdirectory of the `assets` folder for that RIP as follow: `assets/RIP-X` (for RIP **X**).
+When linking to an image in the RIP, use relative links such as `../assets/RIP-X/image.png`.

 When you believe your RIP is mature and ready to progress past the WIP phase, you should ask to have your issue added to the next governance call where it can be discussed for inclusion in a future platform upgrade.
 If the community agrees to include it, the RIP editors will update the state of your RIP to 'Approved'.